 - High-level analysis of actual experience against expected experience to support ongoing monitoring of the appropriateness of assumptions. - Economic capital calculations, consistent with Solvency II SCR methodology, for principal underwriting risk types.
-An allowance for basis risk in risk transfer arrangements is included, where appropriate, in the capital requirements for the underlying underwriting risks. - Standard stresses for longevity and expense risks.
-This output is also used to inform liquidity risk analysis. - Combined scenarios considering interest rate falls or rises where adverse experience has the potential to increase or decrease the duration of the liability.
+The impact of policyholder behaviour linked to the take-up of insurance options and guarantees risk is captured in the capital requirements for underwriting risk.
+An allowance for basis risk in risk transfer arrangements is included, where appropriate, in the capital requirements for the underlying underwriting risks. - Standard stresses for mortality, morbidity, longevity, expense, lapse and policyholder behaviour risks.
+This output is also used to inform liquidity risk analysis. - Combined scenarios considering interest rate falls or rises where adverse experience has the potential to increase or decrease the duration of the liability and financial market falls where there is a likelihood of significantly higher lapses.
 This output is also used to inform liquidity risk analysis.

-The following analysis is undertaken on an annual basis, or more frequently if required, as part of the planning process to support management and monitoring of risk exposures.
+The following analysis is undertaken on an annual basis, or more frequently if required, as part of the planning process to support management and monitoring of risk exposures:

-- Business mix sensitivities to determine how economic capital requirements would move under different plan scenarios; - Stress and scenario tests for assumptions that are identified as critical to the profitability and risk profile of the business based on standard stresses; and - Liability adequacy/reserve coverage analysis is used to identify potential liquidity risks.
+- Business mix sensitivities to determine how economic capital requirements would move under different plan scenarios; - Stress and scenario tests for assumptions that are identified as critical to the profitability and risk profile of the business based on standard stresses; - An in-force risk profile analysis to understand the guarantee profile of the business looking at minimum interest rate guarantees and other financial and non-financial guarantees; and - Liability adequacy/reserve coverage analysis is used to identify potential liquidity risks.

-At 31 December 2016, the underwriting component of the SCR amounted to £1,068 million before diversification and tax.
+At 31 December 2016, the underwriting component of the SCR amounted to £3,408 million before diversification and tax.